AgnitumuS/ubjs/packages/adminui-vue/components/UTableEntity/UTableEntity.md

 `label` sets label for option in select with available filters for current column.
 If unset label will be equal filter id.
 `template` param must be `Vue.Component` or object with `render` function.
-To apply filter from custom component emit event 'seach' with object which has `description` and `whereList`.
+To apply a filter from custom component emit event 'seach' with an object which has `description` and `whereList`.
 `description` - is a text for tag in list of applied filters.
 `whereList` - same as ubql whereList but without param `expression` it will be computed automatically.
 Filter application example: